AguaClara/UASB/UASB_Manual_Spring2018.md

 A schematic of the UASB with proposed design improvements is shown in Figure 2 and Figure 3.
 Each of the following sections will briefly overview the component/aspect of interest, the design parameters associated with this component, and the code used to calculate the final parameters.  ***It must be noted that there are parts of the reactor that are still a work in progress***.
 In particular, work is still being conducted on designing the influent and biogas capture systems.

 ![UASB_Side](/Images/AC_SideView.PNG)
-<p align="center">Figure Two: The Side View of the proposed UASB </p>
+<p align="center">Figure 2: The Side View of the proposed UASB </p>

 ![UASB_Side](/Images/AC_FrontView.PNG)
-<p align="center">Figure Three: The Front View of the proposed UASB </p>
+<p align="center">Figure 3: The Front View of the proposed UASB </p>

 <div class="alert alert-block alert-danger">
-Label Figures with numerical and not written numbers i.e. Figure 1 not Figure one
+Label Figures with numerical and not written numbers i.e. Figure 1 not Figure one -- Fixed ZC

 Center the diagrams
 </div>